 In early 2014, the FCRHA started the implementation of this activity by informing HCV households and all those households in the Public Housing Pilot Portfolio about the biennial/triennial reexamination cycle.
-In July 2014, the FCRHA began phasing in affected households to the alternate reexamination schedule it was completely phase in by June 2016.
-The FCRHA has temporarily postponed its new interim policy but intends to implement it in FY 2018.
+In July 2014, the FCRHA began phasing in affected households to the alternate reexamination schedule and is expected to completely phase in by June 2016.
+The FCRHA has temporarily postponed its new interim policy.